firezone/firezone/docs/docs/deploy/index.md

 ![install complete](https://user-images.githubusercontent.com/52545545/171948328-4771552f-e5dd-4c30-8c0b-baac80b6e7b1.png){:width="600"}

-**Note**: During install new firewall rules are added, which can interrupt the SSH connection.
-If this happens and you miss the admin instructions, reconnect to the server to run `firezone-ctl create-or-reset-admin`.
-This will re-create the admin user and output the address of the web UI to the console.
-We are actively working on a fix for this [issue](https://github.com/firezone/firezone/issues/478).

 By default, the web UI can be reached at the IP or domain name of your server.
 You can regenerate the admin credentials using the `firezone-ctl create-or-reset-admin` command.